-Constipation is usually characterised by irregular movements of bowels or have a difficulty having a movement of a bowel.
+Constipation is usually characterized by irregular movements of bowels or have difficulty having a movement of bowel.
 It is a very uncomfortable condition.
 It can leave you feeling bloated.
 Since stools are not moving regularly, they get hard and dry.
 This makes it difficult to pass.

 What Causes Constipation?

 • There are three main causes of constipation;